jprando/You-Dont-Know-JS-Yet-Vuepress/README.md

 ---
 # You Don't Know JS Yet (book series) - 2nd Edition

 This is a series of books diving deep into the core mechanisms of the JavaScript language.
+teste 123.

 **To read more about the motivations and perspective behind this book series, check out the [Preface](preface.md).**